mfirabd/banking-core-system/README.md

 controlled manner.
 This reflects real banking operations where financial computations are processed after cut-off times to ensure consistency and auditability.

+## Day 7 – Persistence-Ready Design
+Introduced stable internal identifiers for accounts and linked transactions using account IDs.
+This prepares the domain model for relational database persistence while preserving audit integrity.